nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Listing upcoming dates : `upcoming`

-Lists openings which has events today or within the next `DAYS` days,
+Got too many dates or events to track?
+Ultron allows you to focus on only the most upcoming and urgent dates or deadlines, by filtering the displayed list to only show openings with keydates within a specific time frame.

 Format: `upcoming DAYS`

-- Lists all openings which has events today or within the next `DAYS` days.
+- Lists all openings which has events within the time frame, i.e. today or within the next `DAYS` days, sorted in order of most urgent events.
 - `DAYS` **must be a positive integer** 1, 2, 3, …​

-**Display order** : All relevant

 Examples: